-- (i) It is in the interest of the state to take all feasible steps to diminish barriers to, and encourage the implementation of, Farm to School programs, in order to improve child nutrition and strengthen local and regional farm economies.
+- (i) It is in the interest of the state to take all feasible steps to diminish barriers to, and encourage the implementation of, Farm to School programs that emphasize the purchase of locally and regionally produced foods, in order to improve child nutrition and strengthen local and regional farm economies.
 It is further in the interest of the state that all state agencies with a responsibility to implement a statewide Farm to School program take all feasible steps to collaborate effectively and provide available resources to ensure the success of the program. - 9101.
 This article shall be known and may be cited as the California Farm to School Child Nutrition Improvement Act. - 9102.
-For the purposes of this article, the following terms have the following meanings: - (a) "CDFA" means the Department of Food and Agriculture. - (b) "DHS" means the State Department of Health Services. - (c) "DoD Fresh Fruit and Vegetable Program" means a program administered by the United States Department of Defense that uses the produce purchasing infrastructure of that department to buy fresh fruits and vegetables from in-state farmers for public institutions other than military bases. - (d) "Farm to School-Program" means the California Farm to School Child Nutrition Improvement-Act Program established pursuant to this article. - (e) "5 A Day-For Better Health" means the program implemented by DHS pursuant to Article 2 (commencing with Section 104650) of Chapter 2 of Part 3 of Division 103 of the Health and Safety Code for the purpose of promoting public awareness of the need to increase the consumption of fruits and vegetables as part of a low-fat, high-fiber diet in order to improve health and prevent major chronic diseases, including diet-related cancers. - (f) "Offering list" means the list of products available through the DoD Fresh Fruit and Vegetable Program of the United States Department of Defense that schools receive from the Department of Education.
+For the purposes of this article, the following terms have the following meanings: - (a) "CDFA" means the Department of Food and Agriculture. - (b) "DHS" means the State Department of Health Services. - (c) "DoD Fresh Fruit and Vegetable Program" means a program administered by the United States Department of Defense that uses the produce purchasing infrastructure of that department to buy fresh fruits and vegetables from in-state farmers for public institutions other than military bases. - (d) "Program" means the California Farm to School Child Nutrition Improvement Program established pursuant to this article. - (e) "5 A Day-For Better Health" means the program implemented by DHS pursuant to Article 2 (commencing with Section 104650) of Chapter 2 of Part 3 of Division 103 of the Health and Safety Code for the purpose of promoting public awareness of the need to increase the consumption of fruits and vegetables as part of a low-fat, high-fiber diet in order to improve health and prevent major chronic diseases, including diet-related cancers. - (f) "Offering list" means the list of products available through the DoD Fresh Fruit and Vegetable Program that schools receive from the Department of Education. - 9103.
+It is the policy of the state to encourage and take all feasible steps to increase the direct purchase of locally grown and California-grown farm products by public schools and to assist school districts and farmers in establishing and maintaining successful Farm to School programs.
+It is further the policy of the state to, as feasible, expand the Farm to School concept to other public institutions, including, but not limited to, universities, public hospitals, and correctional facilities.

-\5\ AB 826
+5 AB 826